janscience/Teensy_Amp/R5.0/README.md

 ## Improvements over R4.x

-- 32 channel with 4PCBs!
+- 32 channel with 4 PCBs!
-- Properly clipping.
+- Proper clipping.
-- Alternative 0.1x input (2x 4pin molex connectors for x1 plus 2x 4pin molex connectors for x0.1).
+- Alternative x1/8 input selectable via additional connectors.
-- Add GND/VGND pins for electrode cable shield
+- VGND pins for electrode cable shield and external reference.
-  (2-4 times, 1-2 at each side of the main PCB).
-- Add VGND pin for external reference.
-- Add voltage-divider with 2x 100kOhm for measuring supply power voltage.
+- Voltage-divider with 2x 200kOhm for measuring supply power voltage.
-- Add eeprom for storing PCB version and potential calibration values, and all the configuration.
+- EEPROM for storing PCB version and potential calibration values, and all the configuration.